ruolisile/unix_toolkit/README.md

 **Syntax:** `mytree <dir>`, if `dir` is not specified, the command will use the current working directory as teh begining directory.</br>

 ### mytime
 **Description:** This is an internal function.
-This function report the following three values: </br>
+This function report the following three values in seconds: </br>
 - user CPU time: the sum of the tms_utime and tms_cutime values in a struct tms as returned by times(2)
 - system CPU time: the system CPU time (the sum of thetms_stime and tms_cstime values in a struct tms as returned by times(2)).
 - elapsed wall-clock time for running the command `cmd`: the elapsed real time between invocation and termination. </br>